 Employee’s pension contribution

-The employee’s contribution is determined by the employee’s age.
-The employee share of the contribution for 2020 is
+The employee’s contribution is determined by the employee’s age and salary.
+The employee share of the contribution is:

 How does the payroll sum affect TyEL contributions?